 (.SD[1]).

 Note that, at least in the New York data, there are sometimes multiple reports with the same timestamp and vehicle ID but different locations.
-This is some type of data error, so I just pick the first reported position for a given time.
+This is some type of data error, so I just arbitrarily pick one.

 positions = positions[, .SD[1], by = c("timestamp", "vehicle_id")]The data are spatial, so we can convert to an sf object